 Aquatica's other attractions include Walkabout Waters, an immense interactive play station with loads of water cannons and other spritzing doodads as well as two dump buckets.
 Two family raft rides, one enclosed and twisty, the other open and a straight shot down, offer fast, thrilling rides.
 The Taumata Racers begin in dark, enclosed tubes, and end in a side-by-side race to the finish.
 A pair of two tube slides at Whanau Way offers two different ride experiences.

-Despite the park's enormous number of lounge chairs, guests quickly scoop them up and stake out their turf on busy days -- a typical water park quandary.
+Despite the park's enormous number of lounge chairs, guests quickly scoop them up and stake out their turf on busy days—a typical water park quandary.
 The lines for many of the rides can get quite long on busy days as well.
 Even the road into the parking lot can get jammed during peak times.
 The best advice to avoid crowds on prime water park days is to arrive when Aquatica first opens or wait until the afternoon on days when it's open late.
+(Or, you could spring for the line-skipping Quick Queue program.
+See below under Tickets and Admission Info.)

-So, How Does It Compare to other Water Parks?
+So, How Does Aquatica Compare to other Water Parks?

 What's to Eat?